 And opening the shapefile shows the previously splitted geometries with vertices coordinates mismatch.

 Replicated with Alaska sample data "lakes.shp" Open, add, new temporary scratch layer, copy geometries from lakes, split save as ESRI Shapefile.

 Maybe GDAL is outdated?

-#1 Updated by amedeo fadini almost 4 years ago
+#1 Updated by amedeo fadini over 4 years ago

 - Status changed from Open to Closed

 Now it works, don't know if is a gdal related problem or was fixed in new version

 I have updated to Debian testing cause I was looking for GDAl 2.1 and geopackage support.
 Then I have compiled GDAL 2.1.2 for MDB support.